kohkimakimoto/FMDBx/README.md

 #### Define a model class

 You need to define model classes for each tables.
-By defaul, A model class automatically maps a table which is named pluralized class name without prefix.(It's not strict.
+By default, a model class automatically maps a table which is named pluralized class name without prefix.(It's not strict.
 Just add `s` end of the term).

-In the following example code, `ABCUser` model class maps `users` table at default.
+For example, `ABCUser` model class maps `users` table at default.

 ```Objective-C
 @interface ABCUser : FMXModel